 - "upgradeDomain": "Blue"

 For more detailed information on FDs and UDs, see Describing a Service Fabric cluster.

-A cluster in production should span at least three FDs in order to be supported in a production environment, if you have full control over the maintenance and management of the nodes, i.e. you are responsible for updating and replacing machines.
-For clusters running in environments (i.e. Amazon Web Services VM instances) where you do not have full control over the machines, you should have a minimum of five FDs in your cluster.
+A cluster in production should span at least three FDs in order to be supported in a production environment, if you have full control over the maintenance and management of the nodes, that is, you are responsible for updating and replacing machines.
+For clusters running in environments (that is, Amazon Web Services VM instances) where you do not have full control over the machines, you should have a minimum of five FDs in your cluster.
 Each FD can have one or more nodes.
-This is to prevent issues caused by machine upgrades and updates which, depending on their timing, can intefere with the running of applications and services in clusters.
+This is to prevent issues caused by machine upgrades and updates, which depending on their timing, can interfere with the running of applications and services in clusters.

 Determine the initial cluster size

-Generally, the number of nodes in your cluster is determined based on your business needs, i.e., how many services and containers will be running on the cluster and how many resources do you need to sustain your workloads.
-For production clusters, we recommend having at least 5 nodes in your cluster, spanning 5 FDs.
+Generally, the number of nodes in your cluster is determined based on your business needs, that is, how many services and containers will be running on the cluster and how many resources do you need to sustain your workloads.
+For production clusters, we recommend having at least five nodes in your cluster, spanning 5 FDs.
 However, as described above, if you have full control over your nodes and can span three FDs, then three nodes should also do the job.